Data visualization with Matplotlib

 # here we multiply all elements of data2_y by 2.0

-data2_y_scaled = [y*2.0 for y in data2_y]
+data2_y_scaled = [y * 2.0 for y in data2_y]

 • Try to add a legend to the plot with matplotlib.axes.Axes.legend() and searching the web for clues on how to add labels to each dataset.
+You can also consult this great quick start guide.

 • At the end it should look like this one: